 If you have kids, there’s no telling how many different smells can be in your car.
 While they have no problem bringing things into the car, it’s amazing that not everything makes it out.
 And with warmer temperatures, it doesn’t take long for an obnoxious smell to start lingering in your car.

-Here are some smells to pay attention to if they linger in your car for more than a couple hours.
+Here are some smells to pay attention to if they linger in your car for more than a few hours.

-1. Rotten eggs.
-Initially when you start your car, especially on a cold day, your car’s exhaust may smell.
+Initially, when you start your car, especially on a cold day, your car’s exhaust may smell.
 That’s common because a cold engine doesn’t run as efficiently and releases more unburned hydrocarbons.
-However, if the egg smell is present each time you drive your car, it could be the result of a damaged catalytic converter.
+However, if the egg smell is present each time you drive your car, it could result from a damaged catalytic converter.
 Please be aware that catalytic converter theft has increased significantly.
 If it’s been removed from your car, it will sound very loud.
 To learn more, click here.

-4. Gas station.
 It’s common to smell gas after you fill up your car.
 A small amount of gas could be on your hands or shoes.
 However, if the smell gets worse and it’s present every time you drive your car, there could be a more severe issue lurking underneath your hood.
 I’d recommend taking it to your local mechanic immediately.
-There could be a leak coming from a damaged hose which could cause a fire.
+There could be a leak coming from a damaged hose, which could cause a fire.

-6. Hot oil.
-This smell could mean your engine is leaking oil, and it’s falling on your exhaust manifold.
+This smell could mean your engine is leaking oil and falling on your exhaust manifold.
 Check your driveway or garage floor for oil spots.
-Also, check your oil level to make sure you have an adequate amount in your engine.
-Low or an inadequate amount of oil could lead to engine failure.
-For assistance refer to your owner’s manual.
+Also, check your oil level to ensure you have an adequate amount in your engine.
+Low oil could lead to engine failure.
+For assistance, refer to your owner’s manual.